zyreoo/juice/games/Paws&Plates/README.md

 **Team Member:** Jeslyn Chang

 **How would you pitch your game in one line?**
-It's like the games "Cooking Fever" and "Papa Pizzeria" except Paws & Plates will have sushi dim sum dishes!
+It's like the games "Cooking Fever" and "Papa Pizzeria" except Paws & Plates will have sushi and dim sum dishes!
+There will also be more intimate interactions with these "cat customers", and more customization.

 **What is the key mechanic(s) that make it fun?**
 - Smooth interface!
 It will have nice vfx that feel satisfying to click and drag items of food.